bobbibones0/bobbibones0.github.io/README.md

 ### 1.3 Do not promote, coordinate, or engage in harassment
 Discord is a platform where everyone can find a place to belong, and harassment prevents users from building healthy communities.
 We do not allow harassing behavior such as sustained bullying, ban or block evasion, doxxing, or coordinating server joins for the purposes of harassing server members (such as server raiding).

+### 1.4 Recording VCs is not tolerated
+We will not accept any cases that you make against someone due to a VC recording.
+Discord abides by California state law, and so do you under their TOS.
+We ask you to not record any VC conversations.

 # 2. Respect Others